 Recycling is a fantastic way to make a small but mighty contribution to the well-being of our planet, but not everyone truly understands the core benefits that come from recycling.
 They don’t understand why it’s so important and what they’re accomplishing when they toss that plastic bottle in the recycling bin.

 In this article, we’re going to do a deep dive into the world of recycling, examining why recycling matters so much, some of the disadvantages in recycling, and how emerging recycling technologies are significantly improving some significant problems we face.

 What Does Recycling Accomplish?

 Though recycling seems like such a small thing, it actually makes a huge impact.
 Every soda can counts, including yours.
-By recycling, the negative environmental footprint that humans make each day is reduced.
+By recycling, the negative environmental footprint humans make each day is reduced.
 The world feels a little bit lighter.

 Waste placed in the trash goes right to the landfill.
 There are 2,000 active landfills in America, and they aren’t getting any smaller.
 Landfills not only take up space, they are dangerous and toxic.
 Recycling helps to keep the size of the closest landfill at bay.

 Items that are recycled are broken down and used to create new products, and these recycled products are less expensive to make.
 A recycled notebook is cheaper to make than a new one.